 Location : East Of India

-Tourist Attractions: Tribes, Tea Gardens, Wildlife
+Tourist Attractions in Assam: Tribes, Tea Gardens, Wildlife

-Best Time To Visit: Throughout the year
+Best Time To Visit Assam: Throughout the year

 So long hidden behind red tape, Assam’s beauty is a fact that defies imagination.
-The rarest of flora and fauna, blue hills and green tea, a bustling capital and black oil, it is a beauty that soothes even as it disturbs.
+The rarest of flora and fauna, blue hills and green tea, a bustling capital, and black oil, it is a beauty that soothes even as it disturbs.
 Assam is bounded by Arunachal Pradesh and Bhutan in the north, Nagaland to the east, and Manipur and Mizoram to the south.
 In the south-west, Assam touches the borders of West Bengal and Bangladesh.

-In Guwahati, the commercial capital of Assam, the tour starts from Kamakhya temple, Basistha Ashram, Zoo, Gita mandir, Nabagraha temple, Assam State Museum.
+In Guwahati, the commercial capital of Assam, the tour starts from Kamakhya Temple, Basistha Ashram, Zoo, Gita mandir, Nabagraha temple, Assam State Museum.
 Assam is very rich in wildlife.
 There are three national parks and 12 wildlife sanctuaries of which Kaziranga and Manas are most well-known.

 Gateway To The Northeast: Guwahati, the industrial and commercial hub of Assam is revered for its ancient Hindu temples.
 It spreads at the edge of the vast moving, river-sea of the Brahmaputra.
 It’s the service center for the oil industry and tea plantations.
-The world’s largest tea auctions are held in the nearby city Dispur, the offcial state capital.
+The world’s largest tea auctions are held in the nearby city Dispur, the official state capital.